 29 – Cambridge beats Oxford University in the Boat Race.

 30 – Actor James Cagney dies in New York.

 02 – A bomb explodes in mid-air on board a TWA Boeing 727 and sucks four people to their deaths while on a flight from Rome to Athens.
 A shepherd reports seeing bodies tumbling from the sky and Greek police later find three bodies and an aircraft seat near the town of Argos.
 A fourth body is recovered from the sea.
 The victims are a Colombian-born American man and grandmother, daughter and granddaughter from the same Greek-American family.
 Nine others are injured.
 The plane lands safely.

 04 – Film star Clint Eastwood is elected mayor of Carmel, California, with 72% of the vote.

-05 – 60 Americans die as a bomb explodes in a West Berlin discothèque.
+05 – Three Americans die as a bomb explodes in a West Berlin discothèque.
 US officials blame Libya for the bombing and retaliate ten days later by bombing Libya.

 07 – Home-computing pioneer Sir Clive Sinclair sells the marketing and merchandising rights to his computer business for £5m to computing rival Amstrad, who will continue to produce the ZX Spectrum for two more years.